AMACI Contract

 Suitable For:

-- Pre-prepared set of deactivate data
+- Pre-prepared set of deactivate data (e.g., platform distributes keys to users)

-- Want users to anonymously participate immediately
+- Want users to anonymously participate immediately without waiting

 Round Configuration Example:

-// Configure when creating Round
+// Configure when creating Round using PrePopulated mode

-await client.createOracleMaciRound({
+await client.createAMaciRound({

 // ... other parameters

-preDeactivateRoot: preDeactivateData.root,
+pre_deactivate_root: preDeactivateData.root,

-preDeactivateCoordinator: {
+pre_deactivate_coordinator: {

-x: preCoordPubkey[0],
+x: preCoordPubkey[0].toString(),

-y: preCoordPubkey[1]
+y: preCoordPubkey[1].toString()

 }